Skip to content

 Short answers, pulled from the story.

-Director Andrei Tarkovsky released a film titled Andrei Rublev in 1966 based loosely on the painter's life.
-This production became the first Soviet era film to treat the artist as a world-historic figure.
+In 1966 the Soviet filmmaker Andrei Tarkovsky released a film titled Andrei Rublev, loosely based on the artist's life.
+It was the first Soviet-era film to treat Rublev as a world-historic figure and to present Christianity as central to Russia's historical identity.